-2.1 All complaints made under the Policies whether a Group Member is processing information on its own behalf or on behalf of a customer can be brought in writing to Verizon's Director, International Privacy at emeadataprotection@verizon.com, or by writing to Director, International Privacy, Verizon, 2nd Floor Boru House Block T, East Point Business Park, Dublin DO3 R6C6, Republic of Ireland.
+2.1 All complaints made under the Policies whether a Group Member is processing information on its own behalf or on behalf of a customer can be brought in writing to Verizon's Senior Director, International Privacy at emeadataprotection@verizon.com, or by writing to Senior Director, International Privacy, Verizon, 2nd Floor Boru House Block T, East Point Business Park, Dublin DO3 R6C6, Republic of Ireland.
+While data subjects are encouraged to use the above points of contact, this is not mandatory.